help and hope for everyone: individuals or parents, ages 9 to 99

 Click here for this article and information: Wrights Law - regarding IDEA Federal 2004 Statute - a reauthorization of the 1997 law.

 Obtain an Outside Independent Second Opinion and use Jan as an Independent Educational Evaluation (IEE) on school assessments, evaluations, Individual Educational Placements (IEP's), reports, and grade or special services placements.
-Are you aware that it is a federal law through the 2004, IDEA statute (Individuals with Disabilities Education Act) that school districts often pay for a second opinion if you are not satisfied with their evaluation results?
+Are you aware that it is a federal law through the 2004, IDEA statute (Individuals with Disabilities Education Act) that school districts are required to pay for a second opinion if you are not satisfied with their evaluation results?
 Do you need assistance with a school referral placement or how to interpret the IEP?

 For Example: